Setting up Two-Factor Authentication (TFA) - Okta Verify

 Okta Verify is a software-based authentication token that provides a six-digit number that users must enter as the second factor of authentication.

 You need to install the Okta Verify app on your smart phone or tablet devices.
 It generates a six-digit number, which changes every 30 seconds.
 With the app, you don’t have to wait a few seconds to receive a text message.
-Here's the sequence of events involved in using Okta Verify as the second level of authentication to login to PAM360:

 - A user tries to access PAM360 web-interface.